Iraq and Syria

 Unfortunately, I was unable to find a cheap and comfortable hotel near the centre, which was in the suburbs, but eventually I settled in a hotel nearer to the city centre and found, to my surprise, taking a taxi everyday to be a way easier process (civilised) compared to other locations in the Middle East.
 Just needed to agree a price before getting in.
 I must admit, I had some interesting conversations with the drivers and they spoke good modern standard Arabic, or some mixture of the former and Darija.
 Most importantly, I understood them and they could understand me.

 Another activity one can do in Marrakech is a bicycle tour of the city.
 I booked this with Pikala Bikes and it was certainly the highlight of my trip.
 Another trip they do is an Eco lodge visit near the Sahara.
+This might sound more challenging, but I think it is probably safer (than cycling around ther Old City, whereas the New City is a different story).
 There are often tour groups organising hikes in the Moroccan deserts and the climbing of Mount Toubkal, a popular activity.
 Marrakech is often the starting point of such trips.

 You can also enrol at Study Arabic Marrakech for the long term and they teach Modern Standard Arabic too.
 Alternatively, you might want to try out other language centres around the country, while exploring the rest of Morocco.
 By train, you can get to Casablanca in three hours.